 Best Time to Visit for Your 7-Day Portugal Adventure

-The sweet spot for visiting Portugal is undoubtedly the shoulder seasons: Spring (March to May) and Fall (September to October).
-During these months, the weather is pleasantly warm and ideal for walking through the hilly cities, the countryside is in full bloom in the spring, and the Douro Valley buzzes with the grape harvest in the fall.
+The absolute best time to visit Portugal is during the shoulder seasons of Spring (March to May) and Fall (September to October).
+During these months, the weather is pleasantly warm and ideal for walking through the steep, hilly cities.
+The countryside is in full bloom in the spring, and the Douro Valley is electric with the grape harvest in the fall.

 Transportation for Your 7 Days in Portugal

-For the most efficient use of your time, the “open-jaw” flight hack is a game-changer.
-Fly into one city and out of another—arrive in Lisbon (LIS) and depart from Porto (OPO).
-This simple strategy saves you from a half-day of backtracking.
+For the most efficient use of your time, booking an open-jaw flight is an absolute game-changer.
+Fly into one city and out of another by arriving in Lisbon (LIS) and departing from Porto (OPO).
+This simple travel strategy saves you from wasting a half-day just backtracking.

 Days 1-3: Lisbon – City of Seven Hills and Fado Music